HBJR/jwhandley.github.io/_posts/2020-12-12-us-class-voting.md

 While there is plenty of disagreement on the narrative that Trump was able to peel working class white voters away from the Democratic party (in fact one of the papers I linked above argues that the trend long predates Trump), I don't intend to dispute that here.
 It is clear that white voters without a college degree are the demographic group most supportive of Donald Trump and indeed that at least a plurality of them have voted for Republican candidates for President for a long time.
 Using data from the American National Election Studies, we can see that the white non-college two-party Democratic vote share for President has been below 50% since the 2000 election.
 Indeed, the last time white voters without a college degree were at least as likely to support the Democrat than the entire electorate was in 1964.

-Democratic two-party presidential vote share
+Democratic two-party presidential vote share:

 Year | Whites without a degree | All voters
 :--  | :---------------------: | ---------:
 1952 | 41%                     | 42%